sushil1024/Bulk-Email-from-CSV/README.md

 12. A log file 'log.txt' will be generated in case anything goes wrong, the exception handler will catch the error and store in the log file to refer later.

 # Create Virtual Environment of Python
 1. Install Python from microsoft store (For ex.
-Python 3.9)
+Python 3.9).
 2. This should be your python directory, copy it:
    C:\Users\Sushil\AppData\Local\Microsoft\WindowsApps\PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0
-3. On start menu, search "Environment Variables"
+3. On start menu, search "Environment Variables".
-4. Go to System Variables>Path>Edit>New
+4. Go to System Variables>Path>Edit>New.
 5. Now paste the path in the field.
 6. Click OK.
-7. Open CMD in the desired directory you want to create your virtual environment
+7. Open CMD in the desired directory you want to create your virtual environment in.
 8. Type in the commands:
    python -m venv venv
 9. And then: